 For patients with a peripheral nodule, computed tomography (CT) guided transthoracic biopsy is indicated to identify the histological type of the cancer.

 Laboratory investigations in lung cancer can reveal hypercalcemia, an inappropriately elevated antidiuretic hormone level, or increased ACTH.

 Computerized tomography of the chest is used for staging purposes.
-CT scan can also help to differentiate between small and non-small cell lung cancer as the former is more commonly associated with massive lymphadenopathy.
+A CT scan can also help to differentiate between small and non-small cell lung cancer, as the former is more commonly associated with massive lymphadenopathy.
 The CT scan should also include the upper abdomen as early metastasis to the liver and adrenal glands is common and should be evaluated early in the disease for staging.

 For patients with neurologic findings, a brain MRI is indicated to exclude possible brain metastasis.